-Rhode Island independence was declared two months before the other 12 colonies got around to formally breaking ties with King George III.
+Rhode Island declared its independence two months before the other 12 colonies got around to formally breaking ties with King George III.

 On May 4, 1776, the General Assembly of the Colony of Rhode Island declared its absolute independence from Great Britain.
-They voted nearly unanimously, thus making Rhode Island the first independent sovereign state in the western world.
+The members voted nearly unanimously, thus making Rhode Island the first independent sovereign state in the western world.

-The colony drew on its traditions of radical religious dissent as well as protecting its commercial interests.
+The colony drew on its traditions of radical religious dissent and protecting its commercial interests.
 Newport and Providence, both prosperous centers of transatlantic trade, sheltered pirates and smugglers.
-Merchants chafed at Britain’s attempts to tighten control over commercial shipping in Narragansett Bay.
+Britain wanted that stopped.
+So Rhode Island merchants chafed at the mother country’s attempts to tighten control over commercial shipping in Narragansett Bay.